-- 1. Launch your Web browser. - 2.
-Type the printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
+- 1. Launch a Web browser from your computer. - 2.
+Type the printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
 Click Properties. - 4.
 On the left navigation pane, select the Protocols folder. - 5.
 Select EtherTalk. - 6.
-If prompted, type in your Admin or Key User name and password. - 7.
+If prompted, type your Admin or Key User name and password. - 7.
 In the EtherTalk field, select On or Off. - 8.
-If you selected On, follow the instructions on the page to select EtherTalk options.
-For more information, including a description of the fields, click the Help button in CentreWare IS to view the CentreWare IS Online Help. - 9.
+Type the Printer Name, up to 32 characters. - 9.
+Type the Printer Type, up to 32 characters. - 10.
+Type the Zone that the printer is on, up to 32 characters.
+Null characters cannot be used. - 11.
+Next to Page Description Language, select the language you want the printer to receive on the Port 9100 port.
+If you select Auto Select, the printer automatically senses the language of the print job and processes it accordingly.
+Autos elect is the default setting. - 12.
+Next to Filtering, select Interpreter Based to allow the printer to respond to control characters included in files.
+None is the default setting. - 13.
 Click the Save Changes button.